duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 ### Build the Bot and API

 1. `npm run build`
     - Make sure there are no errors.
-If there are errors, copy the entire output (not just the ERR parts) and ask in the Zeppelin Discord server.
+If there are errors, try search for some answers, if that doesn't work then ask for help in the Zeppelin support server
 2. Run migrations.
 This will set up the database structure and all the neccessary tables.
 If you skip this part the bot will throw errors:
     - For a development instance (for testing and development): `npm run migrate-dev`
     - For a production instance (for use on actual servers): `npm run migrate-prod`